junInUK/angela-server/Heroku_deploy.md

 Note: This guide assumes you have already set up git.
 If you have not, google "How to Set Up Git for an Existing Project"

 This article only deploys the backend Node.js + MongoDB to Heroku.
-If you have a front end app, please see another article.
+If you have a front end app, please see [How to deploy your vue project to Netlify](https://github.com/junwu1976/angela-client/blob/master/Netlify_deploy).

 Make sure you have the file package.json in the root folder of the repo.